leleliu008/xcpkg/README.md

 ## xcpkg formula repository management

-run `xcpkg formula-repo-add ` command to create a new formula repository locally from an exsting remote git repostory.
+run `xcpkg formula-repo-add ` command to create a new formula repository locally from an exsting remote git repository.

 run `xcpkg formula-repo-init` command to create a new formula repository locally without taking any further action.